Routes into higher education

 If you have a particular course in mind

-Universities and colleges use a points-based system called the ‘UCAS Tariff’ to set entry requirements.
-The tariff assigns a number value to a wide range of qualifications, so that colleges and universities can compare the achievements of different candidates.
+Universities use a points-based system called the ‘UCAS Tariff’ to set entry requirements.
+The tariff assigns a number value to a wide range of qualifications, so universities can compare the achievements of different candidates.

 - Search for a course - UCAS website